OMKE/Rent_a_Car/README.md

 # Rent_a_Car

-Simple backend server in Java with simple front end for a required project on my College.
+The simplest and the most unsecured server done in Java for school project purposes

 Vanilla JS for frontend.